programmfabrik/easydb-documentation/en/webfrontend/datamanagement/search/find/find.md

 ## Choose

 Use the mouse to add records to your current selection with a rectangle lasso.
-If you use `ALT`{.button}, the lasso is used to remove the selected records from your selection.
+If you use <code class="button">ALT</code>, the lasso is used to remove the selected records from your selection.

 ## <a name="search-context-menu"> </a> Context menu